-At least one applicant must occupy the home for a continuous period of at least twelve months, beginning within 1 year of settlement or completion of construction.
+At least one applicant must occupy the home for a continuous period of at least 1 year, beginning within 1 year of settlement or completion of construction of the new purchase.

 The Commissioner for ACT Revenue may extend the time for an applicant to meet the residency requirements, approve a shorter residency period, or exempt an applicant from the residency requirements.
 The Commissioner’s discretion is:

-- limited to situations where the applicant is unable to reside in the property because of a compulsory or unforeseen circumstance (e.g. work or health related issues); and
+- limited to situations where the applicant is unable to reside in the property because of a compulsory or unforeseen circumstance (e.g. health related issues); and

 - exercisable only where a written request to exercise the power is lodged with the Commissioner within 18 months of -